In the Trump era, evangelicals take center stage on Israel policy

 Trump is trying to turn that around.

-He and his allies have focused on Rep. Ilhan Omar, D-Minn., who has received broad condemnation for a series of remarks that were widely viewed as anti-Semitic.
-She apologized "unequivocally" for tweeting that U.S. support for Israel is "all about the Benjamins" — a suggestion that Jewish donors were driving American foreign policy — and later wondered why "it is okay for people to push for allegiance to a foreign country," raising a trope of dual loyalty for Israel and America among U.S. Jews.
+He and his allies have focused on Omar, the freshman representative who has received broad condemnation for a series of remarks that were widely viewed as anti-Semitic.
+She apologized "unequivocally" for tweeting that U.S. support for Israel is "all about the Benjamins" — a suggestion that pro-Israel donors were using financial influence to drive American foreign policy — and later wondered why "it is OK for people to push for allegiance to a foreign country," which appeared to raise the trope of dual loyalty for Israel and America among U.S. Jews.

 He has repeatedly said that Democrats are "anti-Jewish" and "anti-Israel," he has proclaimed the arrival of a "Jexodus" — an odd portmanteau for a Jewish exodus from the Democratic Party given that the original Exodus pertained to Jews — and he seems to believe that American Jews who want Israel to remain both a Jewish state and a democracy will be drawn to his efforts to reduce immigration to the U.S.